Our Scientific Advisory Board

 Currently, Dr. Dillon is the worldwide manager for applications and business development for Photothermal Spectroscopy Corp.
 PSC is a company that specializes in sub-micron infrared spectroscopy using visible detection for the analysis of a variety of applications, including, life science, polymers and contamination identification.

-John Hopkins School of Medicine, USA
+Johns Hopkins University School of Medicine, USA

 Forge Biologics, USA

 Mr. Shilling is the Vice President of Regulatory Affairs and Quality at Forge Biologics.
 He has over 15 years of experience in development of novel gene therapies for rare and severe disorders.
 Christopher is an experienced leader in gene therapy regulatory affairs, pharmacology, toxicology, and project management focused on developing strategies for early phase clinical trials in support of a variety of transformative therapeutics for pediatric and rare diseases.

 Prior to joining Forge, Mr. Shilling started the Drug and Device Development service at Nationwide Children’s Hospital, in Columbus, OH in early 2012.
 As director, he worked closely with Nationwide Children’s and The Ohio State University faculty and staff to understand US FDA and foreign agency regulations of drugs and medical devices.
 He worked with key stakeholders to develop regulatory strategies in developing novel therapeutics.
 He advised on critical steps and milestones towards early phase clinical trials in support of a variety of transformative therapeutics for pediatric and rare diseases.